fwip/mtg_pronouns/reworded_cards.md

 **Enchantment**

-At the beginning of each player's upkeep, they puts the top card of their library into their graveyard.
-Then they puts X 1/1 black Minion creature tokens onto the battlefield, where X is that card's converted mana cost.
+At the beginning of each player's upkeep, that player puts the top card of their library into their graveyard.
+Then they put X 1/1 black Minion creature tokens onto the battlefield, where X is that card's converted mana cost.

 Infernal Kirin 2BB
 ---------------